esteinmetz/my-notes/content/Story Notes/Artifacts - Light Orbs.md

 2. [[Vekea Thulgiaga (Niki)]]
 3. [[Met (Derek)]]

-These are extremely powerful magic, probably conjuration & divination (like teleportation or plane shift), but are hard to identify because they're veiled.
+These are extremely powerful magical batteries, probably conjuration & divination (like teleportation or plane shift), but are hard to identify because they're veiled.

 Info on magical storage batteries was sent to an [[unnamed master]] in [[Alewick]] at the [[Union of the Saffron Moon]] in the Southern Duchy of Flemash.